Windows do not support a long file path by default, this article will tell you how to enable it in win 10 home edition.

 reg add "HKCU\Software\Microsoft\Windows\CurrentVersion\Policies\System" /t Reg_dword /v DisableRegistryTools /f /d 0

-- Right-click add_regedit.bat file, then click Run as administrator menu item to execute the bat file.
+- Right-click the add_regedit.bat file, then click the Run as administrator menu item in the popup menu list to execute the bat file.

 - When the above bat file executes, a dos window will flash and then disappear, this means regedit has been enabled in win 10 successfully.